danielcaldas/react-d3-graph/docs/DOCUMENTATION.md

 ### onClickNode

-Collapses the nodes, then checks if the click is doubled and calls the callback passed to the component.
+Collapses the nodes, then calls the callback passed to the component.

 **Parameters**